Calcium Supplements For Vegans (2022 List)

 As another example, the calcium in kale is more bioavailable than sweet potatoes, again, potentially due to oxalate content as well(11).

-For these reasons, fortified plant based milks, or even a small calcium supplement may be helpful to include- but talk to your doctor first.
+For these reasons, calcium fortified plant based milks, or even a small calcium supplement may be helpful to include- but talk to your doctor about supplements!

 He/she can help you decide if a supplement is needed.
 Make sure your health care provider knows about the food sources of calcium you include regularly when you talk about supplements.